Rajjeshwar/GTSRB_Classification/README.md

 NOTE: This was trained on a 2080Super using tensorflow GPU, images were resized to fit vram constraints.
-Training will take longer on GPUs not running CUDA, on CPUs and if larger datasets are used.

 ### Reference: